 Denver Weather: Even with snow on the way, this month is on track to be the least snowiest March in 6 years

-While record snow has fallen in some mountain areas this month, Denver and the Front Range has experienced the least amount of March snow since 2017.
+While record snow has fallen in some mountain areas this month, Denver and Colorado's Front Range has experienced the least amount of March snow since 2017.

 There has only been 1.5 inches of official snowfall so far in Denver this month and that was all on March 16.
 There have also been five days with a trace of snow this month meaning it snowed but there was not enough to be measured.